Are you thinking of financing your home in Stuart?

 When buying a home, applying for financing is a stressful event for most people, but it doesn't have to be.

-I have a close relationship with a lot of lenders in the Stuart area, and they've helped me realize some things that can make the loan application process a snap.
+I have a close relationship with several lenders in the Stuart area, and they've helped me understand a few things that can make the process of applying for a loan a snap.

 1 – Assemble a list of questions about your loan program

-Be sure to bring a list of questions with you if you find that you don't fully realize the advantages and disadvantages of the various loan programs.
+Make sure you bring a list of questions with you if you find that you do not fully comprehend the pros and cons of all the various loan programs.

-At times, it can be hard to understand the differences between fixed and adjustable rate mortgages.
-I or one of my lender contacts will assist you with understanding the advantages and disadvantages of each.
+At times, it can be a challenge to know the characteristics of fixed and adjustable rate mortgages.
+I or one of my lender contacts will assist you in understanding the advantages and disadvantages of each program.

-When you lock in an interest rate, it signifies that a lender commits to the interest rates for the loan – most often at the time the loan application is presented.
+By locking in the interest rate, your mortgage lender is holding to the interest rates for the loan – normally at the time the loan application is sent in.

-By floating the rate, you can lock the rate at any time between the day of your loan application and issuance of closing documents.
-Those who choose to float presume that the interest rates will plunge in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for your loan and at the time of closing.
+Those who elect to float think interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to decrease your interest rate
+3 – Determine if you want to pay additional points to reduce your interest rate

-Typically you can elect to pay additional points to lower the rate of your mortgage loan.
-Every point is 1 percent of the loan and is payable in cash at the time of closing.
+Typically you can opt to pay additional points to lower the rate of your loan.
+Every point is 1 percent of the mortgage loan and is payable in cash at closing.

 Click here to use our points calculator.
-This tool will assist you in determining if purchasing points is right for you.
+This tool will assist you in deciding if buying points is right for you.

-Acquiring a mortgage loan requires lots of paperwork, so you should take some time to get your documents together.
-Click here to get a list of common loan documentation.
+Acquiring a mortgage loan requires a lot of paperwork, so you should take some time to get all your documentation together.
+Click here to get a list of general loan documentation.